Ottoman Iraq

-Terminology and Geography
+Terminology and geography

 In the 16th century, the Baghdad Eyalet encompassed districts such as İmadiye and Zâho in the north, Ane and Deyrü Rahbe in the west, Kerne in the south, and Kasr-ı Şirin in the east, according to imperial registers from 1558–1587.
 This is an administrative configuration that closely resembles the borders of modern Iraq.
 During the Mamluk period, the Ottomans unofficially referred to the territory of the Mamluks, from Basra to Shahrizor, as the "land of Iraq".
 From at least the early-19th century onward, official correspondence referred to these provinces collectively as the Iraq Region (Hıtta-i Irakiyye).
 Baghdad was described in Ottoman administrative discourse as the capital of the Iraq Region (kürsî-i Hıtta-i Irakiyye), overseeing the provinces of Baghdad, Basra, Mosul, and Shahrizor.
 In an 1879 telegram, Mosul governor Feyzi Pasha appealed for tax relief by emphasizing Mosul's inclusion in the Iraq Region.
 Iraq was used to describe the unified administrative space encompassing the three vilayets.

 The Safavids claimed that Arab Iraq had always belonged to the kings of Iran, presenting it not as a conquered frontier but as a hereditary component of Iranian sovereignty unjustly seized by the Ottomans.
 Basra province, in Lower Mesopotamia, was sometimes considered outside Arab Iraq, lying on its border.
-Safavid sources referred to the Ottoman governor of Baghdad as the ruler of Arab Iraq, indicating that control of the four shrine cities, also known as Al-Atabat Al-Aliyat, which they regarded as the heart of Arab Iraq, defined it regardless of Ottoman administrative divisions.
-The later Afsharid period saw Nader Shah campaign in Iraq.
-His financial officer, Mohammad Kazem Marvi, recorded in 'Alam-ara-ye Nadiri the capture of spoils from “Kirkuk, Suleimaniyah, and others in the land of Arab Iraq”.
+Safavid sources referred to the Ottoman governor of Baghdad as the ruler of Arab Iraq.
+Safavid-controlled Arab Iraq has been described as consisting of the provinces of Baghdad and Diyarbakr.
+Safavid sources also treated control of the four shrine cities, also known as Al-Atabat Al-Aliyat, as the heart of Arab Iraq, and defined it that way, regardless of Ottoman administrative divisions.
+The later Afsharid period saw Nader Shah's campaign in Iraq.
+His financial officer, Mohammad Kazem Marvi, recorded in 'Alam-ara-ye Nadiri the capture of spoils from "Kirkuk, Suleimaniyah, and others in the land of Arab Iraq".